wajahat1064/AudioCompression_using_AutoEncoder_Unsupervised-Neural-Network/README.md

 #Must note that the compression is for Data Transfer and Data Transmission not Storage since you will get a pickle file which you can decode later!

+Code of both Encoding and Decoding is available in the jupyter file.
+Happy Compressing!

 If you have a problem getting the dataset, feel free to reach out to me @ waheed@pnw.edu